 Financial Expenses, Net.
-We recorded net financial expenses of \$0.9 million in 2020 and \$3.2 million in 2021.
-The increase is mainly attributed to an increase in our interest expenses with respect to loans from financial institutions in the amount of \$0.2 million, as well as an increase in costs arising from devaluation of U.S dollar mainly versus the New Israeli Shekel and the Euro in the amount of \$1.8 million.
+We recorded net financial expenses of \$3.6 million in 2022 compared to \$4.2 million in 2023.
+The increase is mainly attributed to i) \$3.3 million increase in interest expenses with respect to loans from financial institutions and ii) increase of \$0.6 million in bank charges, negative foreign exchange differences and other financial expenses offset by \$3.5 million increase in interest income from deposits, positive foreign exchange differences and other financial income.